discourse/discourse/docs/INSTALL-digital-ocean.md

 [Sign up for Digital Ocean][do], update billing info, then begin creating your new cloud server (Droplet).

-- Enter the URL of your new site as the Droplet name, e.g. `discourse.example.com`.
+- Enter your domain `discourse.example.com` as the Droplet name.

-- The default of 1GB RAM works fine for small Discourse communities.
+- The default of **1GB** RAM works fine for small Discourse communities.
 We do recommend 2 GB RAM for medium communities.

-- The default of Ubuntu 14.04 LTS x64 works fine.
+- The default of **Ubuntu 14.04 LTS x64** works fine.
 Always select the latest 64-bit [LTS distribution][lts].

 Create your new Droplet.
 You will receive a mail from Digital Ocean with the root password to your Droplet.
 (However, if you know [how to use SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), you may not need a password to log in.)